 As time goes by, organizations also changed and management accepted that it was not enough for a leader to provide directives to meet objectives.
 In this respect the leader’s socio-emotional support becomes a key element where the leader emerges as one capable of obtaining the commitment of his team, motivating them to fulfill individual, group, and organizational objectives, contributing to their personal and professional development.

 The leader ceased to be a supervisor and became a committed partner to the needs and expectations of all his stakeholders.
-The pandemic caused by Covid-19 had a major impact on society and therefore on organizations, leaving many doubts about how to manage, the way we work and the revaluation of many aspects.
+The Covid-19 pandemic had a major impact on society and therefore on large organizations, leaving many doubts about how to manage the way we work and the revaluation of many aspects.

-How many times do we hear “personal problems remain outside the door of work”, or “you do not have to mix work with personal issues”, phrases like these equate people with ice trays, where each space represents part of our life, separated from each other without being able to mix.
+How many times do we hear “personal problems remain outside the door at work”, or “you do not have to mix work with personal issues”.
+Phrases like these equate people with ice trays, where each space represents parts of our life, separated from each other without being able to mix.
 In the same way, it proposes the segmentation between rational and emotional.